PTsolvers/JustRelax.jl/README.md

   * It provides a collection of solvers to be used in quickly developing new applications
   * It provides some standardization so that application codes can

-     - more easily handle local material propoerties through the use of [GeoParams.jl]((https://github.com/JuliaGeodynamics/GeoParams.jl))
+     - more easily handle local material properties through the use of [GeoParams.jl]((https://github.com/JuliaGeodynamics/GeoParams.jl))
-     - more easily switch between a psuedo-transient solver and another solvers (e.g. an explicit thermal solvers)
+     - more easily switch between a pseudo-transient solver and another solvers (e.g. an explicit thermal solvers)

   * It provides a place to describe performance benchmarks for the solver routines
   * It provides a natural repository for contributions of new solvers for use by the larger community

 We provide several miniapps, each designed to solve a well-specified benchmark problem, in order to provide

-  - examples of usage in high-performance computing,
+  - examples of usage in high-performance computing
-  - bases on which to build more full-featured application codes
+  - basis on which to build more full-featured application codes
   - cases for reference and performance tests